Kaathala Kaathala: Plot

 The four of them strive hard to hide the truth from Janaki's parents.
 While these happenings unfold, Varadhachaari, Paramasivam's friend, who knows the truth, comes over.
-The couples try to salvage the web of lies they have built, by getting Varadhachaari and Paramasivam to agree.
-Unfortunately, they then meet with Janaki's maternal uncle, Singaram, a doubting Thomas, who begins to suspect the veracity of the stories.
+The couples try to salvage the web of lies they have built by getting Varadhachaari and Paramasivam to agree.
+Unfortunately, they then meet with Janaki's maternal uncle, Singaram, a doubting Thomas who begins to suspect the veracity of the stories.
 All the same, he fails to convince his sister and brother-in-law of the possible untruths they have been led to believe.

-Now that Balamurugan too is about to meet them, Paramasivam himself steps in to help them build a story involving Balamurugan's daughter, who, to him, is a maidservant in the house.
-He concocts a complicated tale where Ramalingam is his son, Janaki and Sundaralingam reprise their real relationship and, worse, V. Anand, the former godman Ananda Vikadanantha, is his cousin.
-The real reason Anand is at their place, is to hide from the police, as he is wanted for his fraudulent ways.
+Now that Balamurugan is also about to meet them, Paramasivam himself steps in to help them build a story involving Balamurugan's daughter, whom he views as a maidservant in the house.
+He concocts a complicated tale where Ramalingam is his son, Janaki and Sundaralingam reprise their real relationship, and worse, V. Anand (formerly Ananda Vikadanantha) is his cousin.
+The real reason Anand is at their place is to hide from the police, as he is wanted for his fraudulent ways.
 Soon enough, the elders begin to smell something fishy.
 To end the mess, Sundari reveals the complete truth to everyone.
 Singaram reveals to all that Anand is a crook and Ramalingam is now forced to prove his innocence.

-A chase ensues when Anand is held hostage by his ex-partner, Junior Vikadanantha, for money which he looted.
+A chase ensues when Anand is held hostage by his ex-partner, Junior Vikadanantha, for money that he looted.
 Inspector Chokkalingam arrives in time to find Ananda Vikadanantha and Junior, and Ramalingam is proven innocent.
 Paramasivam accepts Janaki and Sundaralingam, and Balamurugan is happy about Ramalingam and Sundari.

 Production

-Kaathala Kaathala was initially expected to be directed by K. S. Ravikumar who directed the successful Avvai Shanmugi with Kamal Haasan in the lead earlier, but he was later replaced by Singeetam Srinivasa Rao after he refused to sign the film until the Film Employees Federation of South India (FEFSI) strike of 1997 had stopped.
+Kaathala Kaathala was initially expected to be directed by K. S. Ravikumar who directed the successful Avvai Shanmugi with Kamal Haasan in the lead earlier, but he was later replaced by Singeetham Srinivasa Rao after he refused to sign the film until the Film Employees Federation of South India (FEFSI) strike of 1997 had stopped.
 Actresses Meena and Simran's unavailability led to Rambha being cast in a lead role.
 Nagma also opted against signing the film fearing that a potential clash may arise with actress Rambha, after the pair's alleged fall out on the sets of Janakiraman.
 After Soundarya's death in 2004, Haasan paid tribute to her when he said, "she came forward to do the movie, when the rest of the industry was unwilling to work with me."
 Cho Ramaswamy, wanting to express solidarity with Haasan's stand during the strike, asked him for a role in the film and got it.
 It eventually became his final film as actor.